 2. Drive to Fatima

 If you decide to drive just follow the A1 motorway and exit when signposted Fatima and follow signs to the Santuario.
-It takes around 1 hour and 20 minutes to drive the distance from Lisbon to Fatima which is 128kms.
+It takes around 1 hour and 20 minutes to drive the distance from Lisbon to Fatima which is a road distance of 128kms.

 My best recommendation would be to ask your car rental company about how you can get set up to pay the tolls.
 The last thing you want is a fat fine waiting for you when you get home.